-(TTUHSC OP 52.02 & SON OP 10.050) The School of Nursing is dedicated to ensuring each student is current in issues

-related to nursing practice and research.

-One such regulation includes the Health

-Insurance Portability and Accountability Act
+(TTUHSC OP 52.02 & SON OP 10.050) The School of Nursing is dedicated to ensuring each student is current in issues related to nursing practice and research.
+One such regulation includes the Health Insurance Portability and Accountability Act (HIPAA).

-(HIPAA).

-- Each student is required to provide proof of education in HIPAA training at the beginning of enrollment in the School of Nursing. - Certificates of compliance are not transferable from another institution because HIPAA certification is institution specific.
-Thus, all students must take the TTUHSC HIPAA training and provide evidence of compliance certification. - Students will receive information regarding HIPAA training and will be asked to sign a Confidentiality Agreement during New Student Orientation.
-All proof of training will be placed in the student's advising file located in the Office of Student Affairs. - Those who cannot show proof will not be allowed to attend clinical.
-In addition, release of confidential information (including verbal communications, written communications, or electronic communications with or about patients or involving patient health information to anyone who does not need the information for treatment, payment, or health care operation) is a cause for dismissal from the School.
+- Each student is required to provide proof of education in HIPAA training. - The training requirements vary by program; the student receives information regarding HIPAA training as part of new student orientation and is asked to sign a Confidentiality Agreement prior to the beginning of the initial semester of enrollment. - Proof of training is kept electronically and only accessible to the School of Nursing Student Affairs Office and the TTUHSC Privacy Officer. - Those who cannot show proof are not allowed to attend clinical. - Release of confidential information (including verbal communications, written communications or electronic communications with or about patients or involving patient health information to anyone who does not need the information for treatment, payment or health care operation) is a cause for dismissal from the School.